MHickey2/First_Project/README.md

 <br/>

 ### Breakdown of Information areas:
-The site is boken down into 3 main areas and this section gives a simplified explanation of what they are, what they encompass and there is a call to action ie Body Tips, if they want to go to that area of particular interest i.e Body, Mind and Spirit.
-There are images to support the textual information.
+The site is broken down into 3 main areas and this section gives a simplified explanation of what they are, what they encompass and there is a CTA ie Body Tips, if they want to go to that section on the Lifestyle Page they need to click this button.
+The images support the textual information.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/boxes.png" height="277" width="590"/>